jtleek/talkguide/README.md

 * __Group meeting__:
   * __Goal__: Update people on what you are doing and get help.
   * __What to talk about__: Short intro on your problem, brief update on what you've tried, long discussion about where you are going/what you need help on.
+  * __What to bring__: If you are seeking feedback, bring a notepad and pen to keep track of suggestions.
+You will most likely forget what you don't write down.
 * __Short talk at conference__:
   * __Goal__: Entertain people, get people to read your paper/blog or use your software.
   * __What to talk about__: Short intro on your problem, brief explanation of solution, links to software